 MLB.TV deals and promotions

-MLB.TV also streams one free game on most days throughout the regular season.
-Though blackouts still apply, all you need to do is create a free MLB.com account and check MLB’s live game schedule to see which daily games are free.
+MLB.TV carries one free game on most days during the regular season.
+Though blackouts still apply, you must create a free MLB.com account and check MLB’s live game schedule to see which daily games are free.

 MLB.TV plans and prices